kanandvardhan/grocery-inventory-system/README.md

 ### Installation

 # Clone the repository

 git clone https://github.com/kanandvardhan/grocery-inventory-system.git

 # Navigate to the project directory

 cd grocery-inventory-system

 # Install dependencies

 npm install

 # Start the application server

 npm run dev

+# Open the localhost:3000 for the output

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Demo